 This is a very similar position to the cradle position, but your arms are switching roles.
-If you’re breastfeeding on your left breast, your babies head will not be supported by the crook of your left arm like in the cradle position, but rather by your right arm.
-Your right hand should be holding your babies head with your thumb and fingers placed below their ears, which supports their head and neck.
+If you’re breastfeeding on your left breast, your baby’s head will not be supported by the crook of your left arm like in the cradle position, but rather by your right arm.
+Your right hand should be holding your baby’s head with your thumb and fingers placed below their ears, which supports their head and neck.

 3. Football Hold

 It looks as it sounds.
 Pretend you are clutching a football!
 Your baby’s body will be tucked under your arm on the same side you’re breastfeeding from, and that hand will hold and guide baby’s head.
-To obtain this position, place your baby next to you on a pillow so that their nose is at the same level as your nipple.
+To obtain this position, place your baby next to you on a pillow.
+Have their nose at the same level as your nipple.
 Place your arm underneath your baby’s head for support, but don’t put too much pressure that causes your baby’s head and neck to arch.
 Your baby’s head should be facing you with their legs behind your back, and their tummy should be turned towards you.

 4. Laid-Back Breastfeeding

-This position could be great if you’ve had a cesarean as you could place your babies body higher up toward your chest, or maybe diagonally off to the side as long as they are on top of you facing your breast.
+This position could be great if you’ve had a cesarean as you could place your baby’s body higher up toward your chest, or maybe diagonally off to the side as long as they are on top of you facing your breast.
 It’s a great position if you’ve had any perineum tears as there’s less pressure on your bottom since you aren’t sitting upright.
 It’s also a great position if you have a fast let down or an oversupply of breast milk.

 Try not to bend toward your baby, or have to lift your baby toward you, but rather be in a comfortable position where their mouth is at your nipple.
-This may mean that you have extra pillows under your head, maybe one between your legs, or maybe no pillows at all, see what fits you best!
+This may mean that you have extra pillows under your head, maybe one between your legs, or perhaps no pillows at all, see what fits you best!

 There’s no right or wrong way of breastfeeding, and don’t let anyone tell you otherwise!
 I hope this leaves you feeling empowered to get creative in finding the right breastfeeding position for you and baby in any given situation.